How Long Does it Take to Get Disability Benefits?

 When Should I Seek Legal Assistance?

 After the five month waiting period, at least three months for approval, and any problems along the way, you could wait nearly a year for benefits.
-Apply as soon as you qualify in order to get a benefit check as soon as possible.
+Apply for disabaility as soon as you qualify to ensure that you get a benefit check as early as possible.
 If you find a denial letter in the mail, call an experienced attorney immediately.
-You have to appeal a decision quickly to get benefits.
+The timeline is a tight once, so you have to appeal a decision quickly to get benefits.